Stability in the high-dimensional cohomology of congruence subgroups: The apartment and Steinberg monoids

 \subsection{$\VB$-modules}

 Fix a commutative base ring $R$ and a commutative coefficient ring $\bk$.
 Let $\VB$ (or $\VB_R$ when we need to be more precise) be the groupoid whose objects are finite-rank free $R$-modules and whose morphisms are $R$-linear bijections.
 There is a natural symmetric monoidal structure $\oplus$ on $\VB$ given by direct sum.
 A {\bf $\VB$-module} is a covariant functor $\VB \to \Mod_{\bk}$.
-The symmetric monoidal structure $\oplus$ on $\VB$ induces a symmetric monoidal structure $\otimes$ on $\Mod_{\VB}$ given by: We reserve the symbol $\otimes$ without subscript for this product.
+The symmetric monoidal structure $\oplus$ on $\VB$ induces a symmetric monoidal structure $\otimes$ on $\Mod_{\VB}$ given by: To be more precise, in the expression above $X_1, X_2$ vary over free submodules of $X$ such that every element of $X$ can be written uniquely as a sum of a vector in $X_1$ and a vector in $X_2$.
+For $R$ a field, this reduces to the condition that $X_1 + X_2 = X$ and $X_1 \cap X_2 = 0$.
+See \autoref{rem:djament's-tensor} for further discussion.
+We reserve the symbol $\otimes$ without subscript for this product.
 Note that if $X_1$ and $X_2$ are rank $n$ free $R$-modules then there is a $\VB$-isomorphism $X_1 \to X_2$.
 We define $M(n)$ to be $M(R^n)$.
 We will often denote $\GL(R^n) = \GL_n(R)$ by $\GL_n$ when the ring is understood.
 There is an action of $\GL_n$ on $M(n)$ and a natural isomorphism:

-The support of a $\VB$-module $M$ is the set of numbers such that $M(n)$ is not zero.
-We say that $M$ is supported in a set if the support is contained in that set.
-If the support of $M$ is non-empty, we define the {\bf degree} of $M$ to be the supremeum of the support and otherwise define it to be $-1$.
+The support of a $\VB$-module $M$ is the set of non-negative integers such that $M(n)$ is not zero.
+We say that $M$ is supported on a set if the support is contained in that set.
+If the support of $M$ is non-empty, we define the {\bf degree} of $M$ to be the supremum of the support and otherwise define it to be $-1$.
 We denote the degree of $M$ by $\deg M$.